Bespoke Tailoring. Timeless Style.

 Before you begin, gather the right tools and prepare yourself for the most accurate results.
 Having a friend assist you will significantly improve accuracy, especially for areas like shoulder width and sleeve length.

 • Fabric Measuring Tape: A flexible, cloth tape measure is essential.
-Avoid rigid metal tapes.
+Avoid rigid metal tapes, which cannot conform to body curves.

-• Pen and Paper: To record your measurements immediately.
+• Pen and Paper: Record your measurements immediately.
+Do not trust your memory.

-• A Well-Fitting Shirt and Trousers: Wear clothes that fit you reasonably well, but aren't overly baggy or too tight.
-This gives you a more realistic sense of your body's natural shape.
+• A Well-Fitting Shirt and Trousers: Wear clothes that fit you reasonably well, but are not overly baggy or too tight.
+This gives you a realistic sense of your body's natural shape.

 • A Mirror: A full-length mirror helps you check posture and tape placement.